CodeYourFuture/immersive-go-course/kafka-cron/README.md

 Kafka doesn't export Prometheus metrics natively.
 However, we can use the official [Prometheus JMX exporter](https://github.com/prometheus/jmx_exporter) to expose its metrics.

+> **Note:** Kafka is a Java program.
+We don't need to know much about Java programs in order to run them, but it's useful to know that Java programs run in a host process called a Java Virtual Machine (JVM).
+The JVM also allows for injecting extra code called Java agents, which can modify how a program is run.

 The Prometheus JMX exporter can run as a Java agent (alongside a Java program such as Kafka) or else as a standalone HTTP server, which collects metrics from a JVM running elsewhere and re-exports them as Prometheus metrics.
 If you're using [conduktor/kafka-stack-docker-compose](https://github.com/conduktor/kafka-stack-docker-compose) as suggested above then your image contains the `jmx_prometheus_javaagent` already.

 You need to create a `config.yaml`.
 A config file that will collect all metrics is: